Skip to content

 Warning

-Preset configurations require additional validation and customization.
+Preset configurations may require additional validation and customization.
 Review all pre-filled fields before saving, and provide any required sensitive information (for example, tokens, credentials, or API keys) manually.

 • Manual